Mufabo/Policy-Gradient-Flappy-Bird/README.md

 * Try with higher difficulty (less distance between pipes)
 * See how using background & ground sprites affects learning
 * See how using random bird & pipe colours affects learning
+* Try using other architectures, such as convnets